 In the same way, the skill-capsule aims at giving us the opportunity to highlight our unique features to stand out without distraction.
 It will pay off to dare to reveal what might be unexpected.
 Think of a financial accountant who, in a self-presentation, shows a passion for improv theatre.
 The ability to focus, an ordinary skill to an accountant, is complemented by the aptitude to spontaneously improvise, a talent that some might not have instinctively related to that profile.
 This unforeseen aspect will emphasise the person behind the role and will spark curiosity for stimulating conversations to emerge.
 After all, we aim to be seen as individuals when we present ourselves and not as interchangeable skill-sets.
 We can achieve this when we combine to shine.

 Nutshell to take away

-As much as an abundance of clothes distracts us from finding the perfect outfit to shine at any occasion, a wealth of experiences distracts us from seeing our unique skill-set which makes us stand out.
-Through regular inventories of our wardrobes of clothes and skills, we identify core items that define our style and match our character.
+An abundance of clothes distracts us from finding the perfect outfit to shine at any occasion.
+In the same way, a wealth of experiences distracts us from seeing our unique skill-set which makes us stand out.
+Through regular inventories of our wardrobes of skills, we identify core items that define our style and match our character.

-For feeling comfortable and being successful in the way we present ourselves, we must compose a powerful skill-capsule that represents who we are and what we stand for.
+For feeling comfortable in the way we present ourselves, we must compose a capsule wardrobe of skills that represents who we are and what we stand for.
 Then, we can live our authentic self in a way that feels right in every situation as we have those features at hand that will put the best version of us in the centre.